dvrzan/dvrzan.github.io/Content/posts/2022/11/network-connection-alert-swiftui.md

 You can have the best error handling code in your app and still have users leaving 1 star reviews titled *"sucks"*.
 Where there should have been an amazing UI, was an empty screen.
 So, well, the user didn't realize their network connection was lost or the server decided to become a [teapot](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status/418).

+> Thanks to (@twannl)[https://twitter.com/twannl] for pointing out Apple's recommendation not to check for network connections and instead running requests and handling potential networking errors. **Network** framework can still be helpful to pro-actively inform users about a bad networking condition without blocking any UI.

 ***

 Please feel free to reach out on [Twitter](https://twitter.com/dvrzan) if you have any questions, comments, or feedback.